 - *Paper towels

-Once you have your drying method in mind, follow these instructions to achieve the best outcome.
+Once you have your DIY method in mind, follow these step-by-step instructions to achieve the best outcome.

 Air Drying Technique: Graceful Preservation in Progress

-Hang the flower heads upside down in a dry place away from direct sunlight.
-Low humidity levels and a dark place in a well ventilated area work best.
+Hang the sunflowers upside down in a dry place and a dark place away from direct sunlight is a must.
+For best results low humidity levels and a well ventilated area are optimal conditions so be sure this is the case.

 The drying time for sunflowers will vary from 2-3 weeks, depending on the size of the flower heads.
 The duration can also vary depending on room temperature and humidity levels.

-After the sunflowers are dry to keep their vibrant colors, spray lightly with unscented hairspray.
+After the sunflowers are dry to keep their vibrant colors, I spray them lightly with unscented hairspray and it works.
+Remember dry flowers do break down after a while.

-Begin by removing excess leaves, plant matter, and outer ray petals from the seed head, bundling the seed head with a rubber band in groups of three.
+Begin by removing excess leaves, plant matter, and outer ray petals from the head, and cutting six inches of the stem.
+The next step is bundling the heads with a rubber band or twine in groups of three.

-Allow enough space so the sunflower seed heads will not touch one another.
-This has given me great results when drying my own sunflowers every year.
+Allow enough space so the sunflower seed heads do not touch one another.
+This has given me great results when drying my sunflowers every year.

-The drying time for sunflowers will vary from 2-3 weeks, depending on the size of the flower heads.
+The drying time for sunflowers will vary from 2-3 weeks, depending on the size of the sunflower heads.

 Flat Drying Method: Natural Grace Retained

 To dry sunflower petals, carefully remove the yellow petals.
-After removing the outer ray petals, use two sheets of natural parchment paper or blotting paper and lay them in a single layer.
-We typically like to press our petals face-side down.
+After removing the outer ray petals, use two sheets of parchment paper or blotting paper and lay them in a single layer.
+I typically like to press our petals face-side down.

-Lay the flower petals on the face side down and let the petals dry for two weeks.
+Lay the petals face-side down and let them dry for two weeks.

-Next, I placed my heavy marble pastry board on top to give the petals a flat surface and let the flower petals dry for two weeks.
+Next step, I placed a heavy marble pastry board on top to give the petals a flat surface and I let the petals dry for two weeks.

-To keep the vibrant colors of the flower petals, spray with unscented hairspray.
+To keep the vibrant colors of the petals, spray lightly with unscented hairspray.

 Oven Drying: Efficient Transformation